-With long established relationships with vendors and through bulk purchases, we are able to secure competitive pricing through discounts, rebates or pricing support from vendors which can then be passed on to our customers.
+Leveraging on long established relationships with suppliers and through bulk purchases, we are able to secure competitive pricing through discounts, rebates or pricing support from suppliers which can then be passed on to our customers.
 Customers are also constantly engaged by our sales teams and management to understand the market price trends in order for us to offer competitive selling prices.